Feat-FeAR/logSpace/content/docs/coding/git_survival.md

 omit the `<commit-like>` argument it defaults to the current `HEAD`, but, when used with only the `<file>` argument, `--` is necessary for the command to know that you are actually omitting the first one.
     {{< /hint >}}
+    {{< hint info >}}
+__INFO__
+The `git checkout` command allows you to decide _what to extract from the local Git repository into the working directory_, whether it is a branch, a tag, or another valid reference, such as a commit.
+This allows you to retrieve a specific snapshot of the project in your working copy, thus going "back in time" to the moment when that snapshot was saved.
+However, the command turned out to be so complicated and a source of confusion for so many users that Git developers finally (as of Git 2.23) split it into two separate and more focused commands to better clarify the two different uses of `git checkout`:
+- `git switch`, to change branches, as `git checkout <branch_name>` does (see next section);
+- `git restore`, to reset files to certain revisions, as `git checkout -- <file_name>` does.
+    {{< /hint >}}

 - Unstage (i.e., remove from staging area) `<file_name>`.